stayliv3/gdb-static-cross/README.md

 * activate-musl-toolchain.env - place file in musl-cross-make toolchain root, source it for productivity, etc.
 * gdbserver-7.12-static-build.sh - shell script to build a static gdb-7.12 gdbserver using a cross-compile toolchain

+### First - if you just want to grab a statically linked gdbserver for a specific MIPS(EL) or ARM platform ...

+Check out https://github.com/mzpqnxow/arm-mips-tools as it contains a substantial collection of gdbserver binaries that have been well tested on many different architectures of varying ABIs, byte-orders and CPU architectures.
+Why build when you can borrow or steal, right?
+They aren't backdoored :)

 ### First - If you just want to build a native gdb-7.12 gdbserver statically

 You don't need any of this.
 These scripts just simplify doing it with different toolchains.
 If you're doing it natively it can be summarized pretty quickly